In an Educate Together school, no child is separated because of his or her religion or belief system

 What is an Educate Together National School?

-Educate Together schools are a multi-denominational, co-educational, child centred, and democratically run.
+Educate Together schools are equality-based, co-educational, child centred, and democratically run.
 Educate Together schools are open to every child.
 Hit the Download button to learn more!